Grodno Governorate: Overview

 The administration of the whole province was in the governor appointed by the crown.
 In 1870 the population was 1,008,521 comprising Lithuanians, Poles, Belarusians, Tartars, and a few German colonists.
 Grodno's capital was Grodno, on the right bank of the Niemen, and was connected by railway with Moscow and Warsaw.
 It contained eight Roman Catholic, one Eastern and two United Greek Catholic churches, a chapel, and two Jewish synagogues.
 There were two fine erected respectively by Stephen Batory who died here 1586 and Augustus III (kings of Poland).
 Among other buildings were a public library, a school of a gymnasium, and several seminaries.
 The 24,789 were engaged in the manufacture of woolen hats, paper, and the preparation of wax.
 Three fairs were held annually.

 Grodno was built in the 12th century until 1795 belonged to the Grand Duchy of Lithuania.
 The diet held there in 1793 ratified the partition of Poland.
 Two years later Stanislaus, the last king, signed his abdication there.

 Administrative divisions

 The seat was in Grodno.
-It divided into 9 Uyzeds:
+It divided into 9 Uyezds: